PeterBassett/Raytracer/README.md

 * Projection Light - Like a spot light but projects a texture into the scene.
 Think overhead projector and you'll not be far off.
 * Area Lights.
 Currently just Spherical but I will expand to disc and quads.
 Custom sampling threshlold per light.
 Casts soft shadows.

+Lights and most primitives take a Transform object instead of explicit positions, rotations etc.
+The new file format then has several methods of producing a Transform.
+Explicit translations and rotations, lookat matricies, axis angles etc and they could all be used where ever appropriate.

 File Types
 * XML Based renderer and scene definition files.
 * Wavefront obj files.